About APS Student Life

 The APS scholarship covers tuition, airfare, transit and some visa costs for all programme components.
 A monthly stipend of 700/800 USD is provided to students throughout the duration of the programme.

 - What costs are covered by the student?

 The student is responsible for the management of their stipends, which includes all reading materials, printing costs and living expenses.
 Any costs related to document authorization needed for visa purposes will also be covered by the student, as well as some visa costs.

-- I know the scholarship only covers the expenses of the student, but can I stay with my family throughout the programme?
-(Of course, I’ll pay for my family’s expenses).
+- I know the scholarship only covers the student's expenses, but can I stay with my family throughout the programme (provided I pay for my family’s expenses)?